diamantidis/diamantidis.github.io/_posts/2020-01-26-how-to-get-the-most-out-of-xcode-using-xcode-snippets.md

 }()
 ```

-To create a new snipper, you will have to select this exact chunk of code, press right click and select the option `Create Code Snippet`.
+To create a new snippet, you will have to select this exact chunk of code, press right click and select the option `Create Code Snippet`.

 ![Xcode menu options screenshot]({{site.url}}/assets/xcode_snippets/xcode_menu_options.png)